Greater Austin: 20th century

 In the early 20th century the Texas Oil Boom took hold creating tremendous economic opportunities in Southeast Texas and North Texas.
 The growth generated by this boom largely passed by Austin at first, with the city slipping from 4th largest to 10th largest in Texas between 1880 and 1920.
 Bastrop, however, became a significant center for oil drilling and coal mining in the early-to-mid-20th century.
 San Marcos, and some other communities, established significant manufacturing operations during the world wars substantially diversifying their economies.

 Beginning in the 1920s and 1930s, Austin launched a series of civic development and beautification projects that created much of the city's infrastructure and parks.
 In addition, the state legislature established the Lower Colorado River Authority that, along with the City of Austin, created the system of dams along the Colorado River that formed the Highland Lakes.
 These projects were enabled in large part by the fact that Austin received more Depression era relief funds than any other Texas city.

 During the mid- and later 20th century, Austin became firmly established as the major metropolitan center of what is now Greater Austin.
-Communities such as Round Rock, Georgetown, and San Marcos increasingly became attractive bedroom communities for Austin, even as each of these communities has maintained its own economic core as well./.
+Communities such as Round Rock, Georgetown, and San Marcos increasingly became attractive bedroom communities for Austin, even as each of these communities has maintained its own economic core as well.
 In the late 20th century, the face of the Austin community was changing rapidly.

 Geography

 Greater Austin is located in Central Texas along the Balcones Fault and Interstate 35, northeast of San Antonio.
 The bisecting Balcones Fault renders eastern portions relatively flat and western portions—located on the edge of the Texas Hill Country—mildly hilly.

-The region is crossed by the Colorado River with several man-made lakes, known as the Highland Lakes, along its length.
+The region is crossed by the Colorado River with several human-made lakes, known as the Highland Lakes, along its length.
 Because the hills to the west are primarily limestone rock with a thin covering of topsoil, the western portions of the area are frequently subjected to flash floods from the runoff caused by thunderstorms.
 To help control this runoff and to generate hydroelectric power, the Lower Colorado River Authority operates a series of dams that form the lakes.

 The Austin area is located at the intersection of four major ecological regions and is consequently a temperate-to-hot green oasis with a highly variable climate having some characteristics of the desert, the tropics, and a wetter climate.
 The area is very diverse ecologically and biologically, and is home to a variety of animals and plants.

 The soils of Central Texas range from shallow, gravelly clay loams over limestone in the western outskirts to deep, fine sandy loams, silty clay loams, silty clays or clays in the city's eastern part.
 Some of the clays have pronounced shrink-swell properties and are difficult to work under most moisture conditions.
 Many of Austin's soils, especially the clay-rich types, are slightly to moderately alkaline and have free calcium carbonate.